xiaolei-lab/rMVP/README.md

 # Data Preparation
 ## Phenotype
 **[back to top](#contents)**
+We suggest to provide the phenotype file, user needn' to manually pre-treat the order of phenotype and genotype individuals, MVP could automatically adjust the order of genotype file to be consistent with phenotype file.

 | Taxa | trait1 | trait2 | trait3 |
 | :---: | :---: |:---: |:---: |